 Whatever you call it, the bathroom toilet is one of the most important items in your house.
 While the color and cost matter, how much water it uses and how well it flushes matter more.
 A good one conserves water and generates enough power to clean the bowl in a single flush.
 (A bad one can be a 20-year pain in the butt.)
 This article will help you choose a high-performance dunny that will fit your bathroom, budget and backside.
-You might want to check out these 50 mind-blowing toilets before settling on what you want.

 A new generation of low-flow models

 Since 1994, low-flow toilets that use 1.6 gallons per flush (gpf) or less have been the federal standard.
 The first generation of low-flow toilets sucked—or rather, they didn’t.
 That’s mostly because manufacturers tweaked a few things to reduce the amount of water used but didn’t change the basic design.
 You had to flush the darn thing twice (so much for water savings!).
 But 15 years later, more of these toilets actually work.
 Manufacturers have made significant design improvements such as larger trap-ways to prevent clogging and larger flush valves that allow a more powerful rush of water to enter the bowl.
 The following tips will make choosing a new bathroom toilet a lot easier.

 How Much Do New Toilets Cost?